SpongeBob SquarePants: Battle for Bikini Bottom: Home console versions

 Every area in the game has a unique set of missions to collect Golden Spatulas including a main overarching mission.
 SpongeBob travels to Jellyfish Fields, where he finds that Squidward has been stung by jellyfish.
 He manages to defeat King Jellyfish in a battle and obtains some of his jelly for Squidward's stings.
 SpongeBob also helps Mrs. Puff by locating stolen steering wheels in Downtown Bikini Bottom, stolen paintings in Rock Bottom, and missing students in the Kelp Forest.
 King Neptune calls SpongeBob and Patrick to the Poseidome to defeat Robot Sandy.
 He then goes to the Mermalair, where he fights Prawn, one of Mermaid Man's archenemies.
 He also helps Mermaidman and Barnacle Boy several other times throughout the game.
 Other quests include completing tasks for Larry the Lobster, his pet snail Gary, and the Flying Dutchman, in other areas like Goo Lagoon, Sand Mountain, and the Dutchman's Graveyard (where Sandy beats the Dutchman in a fight).
 Later, SpongeBob and Sandy save Squidward from Robot Patrick.

 SpongeBob then falls asleep, allowing him to enter his friends' dream worlds to search for more golden spatulas.
 After Plankton, SpongeBob, and his friends finally gain access to the Chum Bucket, they discover the gigantic Robot SpongeBob and learn that Plankton was responsible for making the robots.
-Plankton sets the switch on the Duplicatotron to "Obey" (by placing an Obey sign over the don't obey setting), only to find out Robot Plankton has been controlling the robots instead.
+Plankton sets the switch on the Duplicatotron to "Obey" (by placing an Obey sign over the don't obey setting), only to find out that Robot Plankton has been controlling the robots instead.
 Robot Plankton remarks to SpongeBob that he has interfered in his plans for the last time, simply stating “SpongeBob, meet SpongeBob”.
 SpongeBob attempts to disable Robot SpongeBob's brain from the inside while fending off frequent attacks from Robot Plankton.
 Upon succeeding, SpongeBob hopes that Plankton learned his "lesson".
 The Duplicatotron produces several more Robot Planktons, which begin arguing among themselves.
 The game ends after SpongeBob says that their work is not done, as there are still many robots running amok in the city.